killua2312/EnvisionardChal/README.md

 - The frontend is built with React and uses Vite as the build tool.
 - The project uses JWT for authentication.
 Make sure to include the JWT token in the Authorization header for protected routes.
 - The surge pricing algorithm takes into account factors such as driver availability, order demand, and weather conditions.
+- The analytics endpoints provide insights into surge pricing frequency, average multipliers, and area-based statistics.